 By: Hans Themistode

 The critics of Ryan Garcia (21-0, 18 KOs) were officially muted.
-For years now the young lightweight contender has been told that his good looks and flashy combinations on the heavy bag were good for social media, but not for boxing.
+At least temporarily.
+For years now, the young lightweight contender has been told that his good looks and flashy combinations on the heavy bag were good for social media, but not for boxing.